bismuthfoundation/Bismuth-FAQ/Hypernodes/tmp.md

 POW_LEDGER_DB : "../../Bismuth-master/static/ledger.db"
 ```

 Keep that info for future reference.

+*Note*: If you have `external_ip : "/bin/sh: 1: curl: not found"` message, do
+`sudo apt install curl`
+and retry the hn_check

 ## Run the HN